Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

 <a name="restore-vcs-content"></a>
 ## Restore VCS Content

 1. Run the `vcs-restore.sh` script to restore all VCS content.
+This should be run from the same directory that `vcs-backup.sh` was run from so that the tar file can be located.
+If successful, this script will list the data files that have been restored.

    ```bash
    ncn-m001# "${CSM_SCRIPTDIR}/vcs-restore.sh"